keanehatescoding/strathmore_docs/First year Second Semester Notes/Linear Algebra/Topics.md

 - The matrix derived from the coefficients and constant terms of a system of linear equations is called the Augmented matrix of the system.
--The matrix containing only the coefficients of the system is called the coefficient matrix of the system
+-The matrix containing only the coefficients of the system is called the Coefficient matrix of the system